comychitz/intro_to_programming/README.md

 given and return its result.
 The second line is an open curly bracket (`{`) used to indicate the start of the function body.
 The body of the function is where we perform all the *hard work*.
-Within the body we have lines of code, separated by semi-colons (;), executing code to fulfill the functions purpose.
-The third line declares a new variable y, which is assigned the value of x multiplied by
+Within the body we have lines of code, separated by semi-colons (`;`), performing the tasks to fulfill the function's purpose.
+The third line declares a new variable y, which is assigned the value of `x` multiplied by `2`.
+The last statement of the body is typically a return statement, which outputs (returns) the result of all of our *hard work*.
-2. The last statement of the body is typically a return statement, which outputs (returns) the result of all of our *hard work*.
 Finally, we have a close curly bracket (`}`) indicating the end of the body, thus the end of this function.

 ### the main function
 There is special function that is required in all C++ programs - the `main`